The jejunum is a more common site of acquired diverticula of the small bowel than the ileum 1.

 Diverticulosis of the jejunum and ileum are generally asymptomatic.

-If these diverticula become acute inflamed, or even perforate or bleed, then symptoms usually manifest.
+If these diverticula become acutely inflamed or even perforate or bleed, then symptoms usually manifest.
 Indeed, terminal ileal diverticulitis is a rare mimic of acute appendicitis.

 The features of jejunoileal diverticulitis are similar to those seen with inflamed diverticula of the large bowel.

 - thickened and enhancing diverticular wall

 - non-inflamed diverticula of the small bowel elsewhere

 Due to the rarity of the diagnosis, an optimal therapeutic strategy is not known.
 In one large study of 346 patients with right-sided diverticulitis, only 9 of these were acute ileal diverticulitis, and these were all successfully managed conservatively.
 No recurrence was reported 2.